Statistician: job description

 Jobs are advertised by careers services and specialist recruitment agencies, online, in newspapers and journals including The Financial Times, New Scientist, Health Service Journal and in professional publications such as Royal Statistical Society News, as well as in their online equivalents.

+For graduates, a degree in a numerate discipline such as statistics, economics or mathematics is normally required.
 A relevant postgraduate qualification is essential for graduates without appropriate first degrees, and for research and medical statistics posts.
-Prior relevant work experience, whilst beneficial, is not usually required.
+Prior relevant work experience, while beneficial, is not usually required.

 - Good IT skills

 - Analytical skills